Copyright ©2012 XBRL International Inc., All Rights Reserved.

 is defined by the normative schema supplied with this specification.

-The instance resource of an input instance document represents the loaded
+The instance resource represents a sequence of loaded XBRL

-instance with its accompanying DTS, with a context element of its
+instances, each with its accompanying DTS, with a context element a sequence of

 the instance resource.
 (The parameter type is always element(xbrli:xbrl)*, its nodes are